POEA-Licensed Philippine Agencies for Australia (With Latest Job Orders)

 b.
 Skills assessment

-This list will tell you which occupations will require a skills assessment, what are the valid visas for each, and which assessing authorities can issue the corresponding skills assessment.
+This list will tell you which occupations require a skills assessment, what valid visas are for each, and which assessing authorities can issue the corresponding skills assessment.

 recruitment agency for australia in the philippines 9